rvnminers-A-and-N/electrumx-satori/docs/protocol-removed.rst

 blockchain.address.get_balance
 ==============================

-Return the confirmed and unconfirmed balances of a bitcoin address.
+Return the confirmed and unconfirmed balances of a ravencoin address.

 **Signature**